 Find out more about the nil rate band in our Inheritance Tax guide

 Any single person can have a maximum of two nil rate bands and two residence nil rate bands.
 However, these can be transferred from multiple deceased spouses for people who have had several marriages or civil partnerships.
-From the 2020/21 tax year, this means an individual could potentially pass up to £1,000,000 on to the next generation without any Inheritance Tax charges.
+This means an individual could potentially pass up to £1 million on to the next generation without any Inheritance Tax charges.

 Our financial planners help many people with estate planning and Inheritance Tax – from calculating the value of their nil rate band to putting money aside for a future Inheritance Tax bill.
 If you’d like some help with estate planning, please book a no-obligation consultation.